HMP Northumberland is a category C prison, holding 1,348 male offenders.

 HMP Northumberland was originally two separate prisons, which were brought together in 2011, and the size and scale of the operation brought fresh challenges and opportunities.
 We were able to demonstrate a clear mobilisation plan that encompassed several key delivery milestones for the different stakeholders involved in the transition from public to private prison.

-By introducing new IT systems we have been able to streamline processes, reports and data capture methods which has freed up vital staff hours to allow for greater focus on reducing reoffending, this includes the introduction of interactive kiosks which allow residents to manage their money, family visits, menu orders and telephone credit.
+By introducing new IT systems we have been able to streamline processes, reports and data capture methods which has freed up vital staff hours to allow for greater focus on reducing reoffending, this includes the introduction of interactive kiosks which allow prisoners to manage their money, family visits, menu orders and telephone credit.

 The latest technological addition coming to the prison is the in-cell telephony system, providing residents with far greater privacy when making calls to friends and family.